By Amy Gorin, MS, RDN

-This Lupini Bean Salad with Crushed Pistachio is a delicious high-fiber side dish with a crunchy pistachio topping.
-It would make a great addition to any warm meal!
-Or pair it with a side baked sweet potato or roasted squash for a full meal!
+Hello, lupini beans recipe with crunchy pistachio topping!
+This lupini recipe makes a great addition to any warm meal!
+Or pair it with a side baked sweet potato or roasted squash for a full meal.

 Here's a secret: I don't love to spend hours in the kitchen.
 I very much enjoy the process of cooking, but I'm often in a hurry.
 (Life is busy, after all!)
 And so I'm really a fan of healthy meals in a flash.

 We eat a lot of beans in my house.
 My husband, Lawrence, and I will often make a quick lunch or dinner with chickpeas or kidney beans.
 Recently, I've been really into the lupini bean.
 I love to eat lupini beans in a salad.
 They're not extremely bitter beans at all, and I consider them pretty hearty!

 If you've never tried them, go try them now.
 Where to buy lupini beans?
 They're often sold in glass jars in the ethnic food section of the grocery store, and you can buy them on Amazon.com.
 The best part is you don't have to know how to prepare lupini beans, because the type sold in a jar requires no preparation.

 What to do with the beans?
 I made this quick lupini bean salad with a base of the beans, jazzing up the flavor with whole-grain mustard and red pepper flakes.

 Then I topped my creation with chopped pistachios for extra crunch and extra

 protein.
 You see, as a dietitian, I want to make sure the vegan dishes I'm creating offer plenty of fueling protein!